hikogui/ucdb/README.md

-# Hikoru Unicode Database
+# Unicode Database (UCDB)

-This crate contains the Unicode database build into the executable.
-The Unicode database is compressed and has O(1) two-step associative lookups.
+This is part of the HikoGUI project.

+This crate contains the Unicode Database (UCDB) which will be build directly into your application.
+It is a fast and memory efficient.
+It can be used for various purposes such as normalization, text segmentation, script detection, bidirectional language support, etc.

+Most of the database is used for looking attributes of a code-point, it does this using a O(1) two-step associative lookup.
+The composition/decomposition tables are a bit more complex.

 ## License